There are initial studies on the therapeutic effect of cannabinoid drugs in terms of a specific positive effect on ADHD symptoms.

 In terms of cognitive performance and activity level, a slight but non-significant improvement was observed with Sativex.
 Hyperactivity/impulsivity (p=0.03) and cognitive inhibition (p=0.05) were significantly improved, inattention (p=0.10) and emotional lability (p=0.11) tended to be improved, although after statistical adjustment for multiple testing the significance was removed.
 One serious side effect (muscle seizures/convulsions) and three mild side effects occurred in the active group and one serious side effect (cardiovascular problems) in the placebo group.

 The study concluded that cannabis medication may reduce ADHD symptoms for some adults with ADHD without cognitive impairment.
-One comprehensive meta-study found insufficient evidence of efficacy for ADHD, another found that studies support the efficacy and safety of cannabis for ADHD.
+One comprehensive meta-analysis found insufficient evidence of efficacy for ADHD, another found that studies support the efficacy and safety of cannabis for ADHD.

 One study found a correlation between high doses of cannabinol (CBN) and reduced self-reported ADHD symptoms, as well as a correlation between high doses of medical cannabis and a reduction or complete substitution of other ADHD medications.